baden03/collapse-o-matic/readme.txt

 * corrected typos
 * cleanded up code
 * added togglegroup highlander grouping
-* rel highlander grouping auto collpases other rel groups
+* rel highlander grouping auto collapse other rel groups
+* fixed issue of rel or group values that consist only of numbers
+* findme now supports auto, trigger, target and numeric values

 = 1.7.12 =
 * fixed expand_all triggers to work with maptastic